Prince George's County Sheriff's Office: Manhunt

 After shooting Magruder and killing Arnaud, Logan then fled the scene with Kromah in a silver-painted Dodge Charger with Maryland license plates, with Kromah driving the vehicle.
 After leaving the house, Kromah took the weapon from Logan and attempted to wipe off any residual evidence, such as fingerprints, from it.
 The two then disposed of the murder weapon by burying it at a nearby forested cemetery and abandoned the getaway vehicle.
 Kromah was captured and charged as an accomplice to the murder; he pleaded guilty on April 24, 2003 to being an accessory after the fact to a murder.
 In the meantime, Logan stayed briefly at the residence of Twyla James, a woman who lived in Largo, Maryland.
 James would later be arrested and charged as an accessory to murder as she had transported Logan, who she had known was a murder suspect and fugitive sought by legal authorities, to her residence and allowed him to stay there.
-Logan was apprehended two days after the murder, on August 31, 2002, at a shed near the Quebec Arms Apartments in Hyattsville, Maryland, on the 8200 block of 14th Avenue.
+Logan was apprehended two days after the murder, on August 31, 2002, at a boiler room shed near the Quebec Arms Apartments in Hyattsville, Maryland, on the 8200 block of 14th Avenue.
 He was spotted there by undercover policemen, who had received information that it had been an area that Logan was known to frequent in the past.
 Logan was found hiding in the shed by policemen, who then used a police canine and a taser to subdue and apprehend him.
 The firearm believed to be used in the murders was recovered earlier as well.

 After his capture, Logan was taken to the Prince George's Hospital Center, where he received stitches and sutures, being treated for canine bites on his ankle and arms.
 After receiving medical treatment for his injuries, Logan was taken to a police station, where he was interrogated for approximately three-and-a-half hours by Vincent "Vince" Canales, a PGPD detective, where he admitted to the murders.
 When asked by the detective why he had murdered the deputies, rather than fleeing without killing them, Logan said "I wanted to annihilate them, I couldn't leave them alive".
 The interrogation was recorded by a camera and stored onto a VHS cassette tape and DVD, the contents of which would later be used in his murder trial as evidence to assist in convicting him.
+Judge Frank M. Kratovil denied Logan release on bond.
 In November 2002, Logan's attorney, Fred Warren Bennett, claimed that Logan could not be held criminally responsible for the murders, due to mental deficiencies and poor psychiatric health.
-In response, the judiciary mandated that Logan undergo a psychiatric evaluation.
+In response, a judge mandated that Logan undergo a psychiatric evaluation.